core-wg/comi/draft-ietf-core-comi.md

 : FORMAT: CBOR array of instance-identifier

 : The message payload of Media-Type 'application/yang-identifiers+cbor' is encoded using a CBOR array.
-  Each entry of this CBOR array contain an instance-identifier encoded as defined in {{Section 6.13.1 of I-D.ietf-core-yang-cbor}}.
+  Each entry of this CBOR array contain an instance-identifier encoded as defined in {{Section 6.13.1 of -yang-cbor}}.

 application/yang-instances+cbor: